Practical AI support for partners, BD and marketing teams who want stronger commercial outcomes – not simply more noise about tools.

 How we work

-Partner Advisory: confidential 1:1 sessions tailored entirely to role, clients and firm context – no standard curriculum.
+Fractional BD & AI Enablement: retained, senior-level support tailored entirely to role, clients and firm context – no standard curriculum.

 BD & Marketing Workshop: a 2–3 hour interactive session, delivered virtually or in person, using real scenarios from your firm.